medialab/xan/docs/cmd/bins.md

                            details.
     --bins <number>        Number of bins.
 Will default to using Freedman-Diaconis. rule.
+    --nice                 Whether to choose nice boundaries for the bins.
+                           Might return a number of bins slightly different to what was passed to --bins, as a consequence.
     --label <mode>         Label to choose for the bins (that will be placed in the `value` column).
 Mostly useful to tweak representation when piping to `xan hist`.
 Can be one of "full", "lower" or "upper".